chatbot zeomega

 Consumer Engagement

-The New Healthcare Consumer Engagement Landscape for Whole-person Health Management
+The New Healthcare Consumer Engagement Landscape for Whole-Person Health Management

 As health plans and providers transform operations to support value-based care, it’s important to keep in mind that successfully engaging consumers in their health is also critical to managing costs and outcomes.
 Inspiring patients to act independently outside of care settings is notoriously difficult.
 Typical communication tools like portals and apps have produced mixed results but are showing some promise.
-(Harvard Business Review) So, what is a healthcare organization supposed to do when so much of their success is tied to consumer engagement?
+(Harvard Business Review) So, what is a healthcare organization supposed to do when so much of its success is tied to healthcare consumer engagement?

 Value-based Care Makes Healthcare Consumer Engagement a Necessity

 The shift to quality and savings required for accountable care, Medicare Advantage, and commercial value-based models has fundamentally changed how health plans and providers work together to deliver and measure care.
-However, the patient’s role in their own health —and therefore quality and cost — cannot be overstated.
+However, the patient’s role in their own health — and therefore quality and cost — cannot be overstated.
 Not only are they taking on an increasing share of the bill, but their engagement, or lack thereof, significantly influences outcomes.

 Sandra Hewett, Chief Nursing Officer for ZeOmega, says in many cases, healthcare is something of a mystery that patients don’t understand until they really need it.

-With better managed outcomes, of course, comes meaningful cost reduction.
+With better-managed outcomes, of course, comes meaningful cost reduction.
 Patient engagement has proven essential to meeting the cost savings required of value-based models.
-A study for the National Health Service (NHS) found significant cost-of-care differences between those patients who were minimally activated (engaged) and those more highly activated.
+A study for the National Health Service (NHS) found significant cost-of-care differences between patients who were minimally activated (engaged) and those more highly activated.
 Patients with low engagement cost eight percent more in the first year and 21 percent more in the first half of the next year than more engaged patients.
 (Health Affairs)

-Consumers Expect More from Their Healthcare
+Consumers Expect More From Their Healthcare

 Another factor amplifying the importance of healthcare consumer engagement is a shift in consumer expectations.
 As they take on a larger share of medical payments, consumers — especially millennials and Generation X consumers — are asserting more preference for convenience and a seamless patient experience.
-These groups show promise in wanting to be engaged about healthcare —the top five healthcare websites log more than 190 million unique visitors monthly (eBizMBA) — and will actively seek a provider with engagement methods tailored to their needs.
+These groups show promise in wanting to be engaged about healthcare conditions — the top five healthcare websites log more than 190 million unique visitors monthly (eBizMBA) — and will actively seek a provider with engagement methods tailored to their needs.
 (Salesforce)

 Without understanding patients’ engagement preferences up front, providers risk losing patients to practices more focused on the patient experience in and out of the office.

 “Educationally, the population today is much more aware,” Hewett said.
-“I think we have a healthier population, if you discount people over 30 who are already in the beginning phases of a chronic condition.
+“I think we have a healthier population if you discount people over 30 who are already in the beginning phases of a chronic condition.
 But, just like anything in life, you really need to have your own personal investment, and you really need to feel like you’re being heard.”

-The Roadblocks to Effective Engagement
+Roadblocks to Effective Engagement

 Clearly, healthcare consumer engagement can have a huge impact on care costs and outcomes.
 While many healthcare stakeholders are creating and testing new solutions, the barriers to effective engagement remain steep for providers, health plans, and patients.